-Here at Bay Haven Inn of Cape Charles, we love doing our part for both the bees and the butterflies!
+Here at Bay Haven Inn of Cape Charles, we love doing our part for the bees, butterflies, and Hummingbirds!

 But how can you attract more of these pollinators to your own flower garden?
 It’s actually pretty easy.
 Like everybody else in the world, bees, butterflies, and hummers have their own favorite foods.

 But before they can enjoy their meal, they have to have a comfortable environment.
 That means ditching heavy pesticides like malathion, Sevin, and diazinon.
 These kill butterflies and bees.

 Surprising Ways to Create an Abundance of Butterflies and Hummingbirds